isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    "Dhcp4": { "hosts-database": { "max-reconnect-tries" : number-of-tries, ... }, ... }

 If the server is unable to reconnect to the database after making the maximum number of attempts, the server will exit.
-A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
+A value of 0 (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
+For Cassandra, Kea uses an interface that connects to all nodes in a cluster at the same time.
+Any connectivity issues should be handled by internal Cassandra mechanisms.

 The number of milliseconds the server waits between attempts to reconnect to the host database after connectivity has been lost may also